deckgo/deckdeckgo/docs/docs/slides/app-slide-big-img/app-slide-big-img.md

 ### Slots

-No slots are currently available in order to display additional information on this template.
+The slots `title` is optional (it is not displayed but could be use for the navigation).
+Otherwise no particular slots are currently available in order to display additional information on this template.

 ### Notes